sanantoniochili/nanoSurface_Evaluation/README.md

 --Produce_Surface

-In order to generate a new Random Gaussian Surface, run the bash script named "RUNME.sh" and follow the instructions:
+In order to generate a new Random Gaussian Surface, run the bash script named "RUNME.sh" and use the following flags:

-N   - number of surface points (along square side)
+-N           <number of surface points (along square side)>

-rL  - length of surface (along square side)
+-rL          <length of surface (along square side)>

-h   - rms height

-clx (cly)  - correlation lengths (in x and y)
+-h           <rms height>

+-clx (-cly)  <correlation length in x (and y)>

+-out         <output filename>

 [INPUT]
-Provide the parameters needed in the following order: N rL h clx (cly).
+Provide the parameters needed (N, rL, h, clx are compulsory).
-Provision of cly will determine whether the surface will be isotropic or non-isotropic.
+Omitting cly makes the surface isotropic.
 Number N must be power of 2.

 [OUTPUT]